mathisGarberg/angular-folder-structure/shared.rst

 `~/src/app/shared <https://github.com/mathisGarberg/angular-folder-structure/tree/master/src/app/shared>`_

-The shared module contains classes and resources which are always loaded when the application is loaded and which are shared between the main application and dynamically loaded modules.
+The shared module contains classes and resources which are used in more than one dynamically loaded module.
 By always loading with the application the shared components are ready whenever a module requests them.

 The shared module is a good place to import and export the ``FormsModule``